ralphtashinganyoni/ChatApplication/README.md

 # Real-time Chat Application

 ## Overview
-This document provides the technical documentation for the real-time chat application designed as part of the Sanlam Studios technical assessment.
+This document provides the technical documentation for the real-time chat application designed as part of a technical assessment.
 The application facilitates communication between multiple users with real-time message broadcasting and persistence.

 ---